Skip to content

 O::kubernetes_nodes:(DISTINCT_BY_COLLAPSE(namespace));

-Supports time filtering, follows the dashboard Time Widget linkage.
+Supports adding time filtering, follows dashboard time widget.

-Supports time filtering, follows the dashboard Time Widget linkage
+Supports adding time filtering, follows dashboard time widget

-Value range: All source values under the default index within the selected time range.
+Value range: All source values under the default index within the selected time.

 Value range: All fields under the Resource Catalog data in the current workspace